catwell/www.warp10.io/reference/functions/function_LOCATIONOFFSET.md

 ---
-title: "LOCSTRINGS"
+title: "LOCATIONOFFSET"
 layout: "function"
 isPage: "true"
 link: "/warpscript/functions"
-desc: "Pushes encoded locations of Geo Time Series onto the stack"
+desc: "Downsamples a Geo Time Series by retaining only those datapoints farther away than a threshold distance"
 categoryTree: ["reference","functions"]
 category: "reference"
 ---

-The `LOCSTRINGS` function extract the locations from a Geo Time Series and builds a list of the 64 bits hexadecimal representation of their [HHCode](https://en.wikipedia.org/wiki/HHCode).
+The `LOCATIONOFFSET` function downsamples a Geo Time Series by retaining the first and last datapoints and only those datapoints which are more than a given distance away.

+The function expects a distance in meters on top of the stack and operates on the Geo Time Series below it.

 ## Example ##